 (1) These requirements may be included in the ordinance or regulations, or in standards adopted by the local control agency under the authority granted by such ordinance or regulations.

 (2) These requirements shall not establish an emission standard for any specific source that is in excess of the emission standard specified in 567—Chapter 23 for that source.
-However, these requirements may establish an emission standard for any specific source that is more strict than the emission standard specified in 567—Chapter 23 for that source.

 b.
 Prohibition of emissions.
 Provisions prohibiting the installation of equipment having a potential for air pollution without adequate control equipment.
 Such restriction may be included in the building code applicable to the jurisdiction covered by the local control agency.